surdu/surdu.me/_content/posts/2019-07-28-digital-ocean-ddns.md

 And just like that we have our own dynamic DNS system up and running.

 Alternatively to the `cron` solution, if you have an Asus router and you can run [Asuswrt-Merlin firmware](https://www.asuswrt-merlin.net/) on it, you could set the DNS update script to be executed by the router every time your IP changes.
-Please see [their docs](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Custom-DDNS) and the [adaptation of our script](https://github.com/RMerl/asuswrt-merlin.ng/wiki/DDNS-Sample-Scripts#digitalocean) in order to achieve this.
+Please see [their docs](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Custom-DDNS) and the [adaptation of our script](https://github.com/RMerl/asuswrt-merlin.ng/wiki/DDNS-Sample-Scripts#digitalocean) to achieve this.

 Others routers should support this, so check your router's manual to see if you can set up a custom dynamic DNS script on your router.